moinwiki/moin/docs/admin/configure.rst

 * `anywikidraw <http://pypi.python.org/pypi/XStatic-AnyWikiDraw>`_
   a Java applet loaded from template file of modify_anywikidraw.
-It can be used for editing of drawings and diagrams on items.
+It can be used for editing drawings and diagrams on items.

 * `jquery_multi_download <http://pypi.python.org/pypi/XStatic-multiDownload>`_
   used in the template of index view for multiple parallel downloads.